DroidEvolver/DroidEvolver/README.md

 # DroidEvolver
 We would like to demonstrate that this is only the raw version of the code for the core modules of DroidEvolver.
-We are doing code cleanup and adding comments to improve code readibility.
-All code will be uploaded if our paper is accepted.
+We are doing code cleanup and adding comments to improve code readability.
+All code will be uploaded soon.

 Available code: